laqieer/IDArling/README.md

 We like to define the following terms in the IDArling jargon:

-- project: a project corresponds to a researched topic such as a given CVE, malware family, etc. regrouping several binary files
+- **project**: a project corresponds to a researched topic such as a given CVE, malware family, etc. regrouping several binary files
-- binary file: a binary file corresponds to a given file to analyse (i.e. unique SHA-256 hash)
+- **binary file**: a binary file corresponds to a given file to analyse (i.e. unique SHA-256 hash)
-- database snapshot: a database snapshot is a snapshot of an IDB as a given time.
+- **database snapshot**: a database snapshot is a snapshot of an IDB as a given time.
 It is used as a baseline to apply any change made from this snapshot by any other IDA user